Rightpoint/BonMot/README.md

 <img width=227 src="readme-images/fish-with-black-comma.png" />

-You can also append texts directly to each other:
+You can also append chains directly to each other:

 ```objc
 NSString *commaSpace = @", ";